Zakaria1986/DatabaseOperations/intro_to_sql.md

 WHERE customer_ID = 3;
 ```

-Quick retrieval is one of the primary uses for a database, commonly GUI based applications which are easy for non-technical users to navigate and interact with, have databases in the back-end, such as a CRM system which looks up customer information when they call in for support.
-Or a web-based storefront, in which all of the product information is recalled from a database as the customer navigates the different items.
+Quick retrieval is one of the primary uses for a database, commonly GUI based applications which are easy for non-technical users to navigate and interact with, have databases in the back-end, such as a CRM system which looks up customer information when they call in for support; Or a web-based storefront, in which all of the product information is recalled from a database as the customer navigates the different items.

 ### Practical 4

 - Add several records and practice SELECT statements against created tables

+### More SELECT statements

 #### Comparison Operators